Navigation Menu

 Download image (9.3 MB)

-• A long-haired cat with ears erect and a small police hat on its head lies lying on the floor with its front paws in front side by side.
-In the background, the exhibition space of the Police Museum is blurred.
+• Long-haired cat with erect ears and a little police cap on her head, lying on the floor with her front paws extended in front, side by side.
+Police Museum exhibition space is blurred in the background.

 Police cat Aamu